below/HelloSilicon/README.md

 ### Listing 3-7

 As [Chapter 10](https://github.com/below/HelloSilicon#chapter-10) focusses on building an app that will run on iOS, I have chosen to simply create a Command Line Tool here which is now using the same `HelloWorld.s` file.
-Thankfully @saagarjha [suggested](https://github.com/below/HelloSilicon/issues/5) how it would be possible to build the sample with Xcode _without_ `libc`, and I might come back to try that later.

 ## Chapter 4